 As a kid, I disliked Batman.
 Sorry to say this but I thought he was rather lame.
 Other than having no superpowers, he was just so hapless and campy in the 60s series and in Superfriends.

 After I grew up, though, the Batman persona began to appeal more and more, largely thanks to updated, more sophisticated storytelling.
 What then fascinated me most was not so much the whole damaged psyche backstory or his incredible detective skills, but the many story possibilities regularly toyed with.

-Things like, what exactly is Bats’ relationship with all his Robins?
+Possibilities such as, what exactly is Bats’ relationship with all his Robins?
+All his boys.

 Is Bats as obsessed with the Joker as the Joker is with him?

-Wouldn’t the Gotham police detest Batman for showing how bad they are at their jobs?
+Wouldn’t the Gotham police detest Batman for showing how badly they sucked are at their jobs?